Unless there is signage to the contrary all dogs must be firmly held on a leash in all public places.

 If you are going shopping - please DO NOT leave your dog tied-up outside of a store

-- Animal Control Officers will seize & impound dogs left in these circumstances on-the-spot; owners must pay impound fees before their dog can be released to them.
+- Animal Control Officers will seize & impound on-the-spot, dogs left in these circumstances; owners must pay impound fees before their dog can be released to them.
 Tickets can also be issued.

-- We too often investigate dog bite incidents where a normally friendly dog (left unattended outside of a store) bites someone.
+- We too often investigate dog bite incidents in which a normally friendly dog (left unattended outside of a store) bites someone.
 You are responsible for your dog's actions at all times.

 Exceptions: Designated Leash Optional Areas (LOAs) / Private Lands with written permission / Police Dogs

 This photo shows a few examples of the dynamics created by persons who leave their dogs tied or unattended.